SpongePowered/SpongeDocs/source/plugin/basics/blocks/modifying.rst

     import org.spongepowered.api.world.Location;

     public void setToSponge(Location block) {
-        block.replaceWith(BlockTypes.SPONGE);
+        block.setBlockType(BlockTypes.SPONGE);
     }

 It's as simple as that.
-If you just want to 'delete' a block (which is done by replacing it with air), you may just use the ``remove()`` method provided by ``Location``.
+If you just want to 'delete' a block (which is done by replacing it with air), you may just use the ``removeBlock()`` method provided by ``Location``.

 Altering Block States
 ~~~~~~~~~~~~~~~~~~~~~

-Similar to the above example, the ``Location`` class provides a ``replaceWith()`` method accepting a new ``BlockState``.
+Similar to the above example, the ``Location`` class provides a ``setBlock()`` method accepting a new ``BlockState``.
 To make use of it, you first must acquire a ``BlockState`` you can modify.
-You can do so either by getting the block's current state via the ``getState()`` method provided by the ``Location`` class or by using a blocktype's default state.
+You can do so either by getting the block's current state via the ``getBlock()`` method provided by the ``Location`` class or by using a blocktype's default state.
 The latter is demonstrated below: The default state for a Sponge block is retrieved and then modified to directly create a wet sponge block.

  .. code-block:: java

     import org.spongepowered.api.Game;
     import org.spongepowered.api.block.BlockState;
     import org.spongepowered.api.block.BlockTypes;
-    import org.spongepowered.api.data.manipulators.WetData;
+    import org.spongepowered.api.data.manipulator.WetData;
     import org.spongepowered.api.world.Location;

     public void setToWetSponge(Location block) {